zilishen/documentation/content/nim/admin-guide/license/report-usage-connected-deployment.md

 {{<call-out "tip" "For network-restricted environments:" "" >}}If your deployment of NGINX Instance Manager doesn’t allow internet access, follow the steps in [Report usage data in network-restricted environments]({{< relref "nim/disconnected/report-usage-disconnected-deployment.md" >}}) to report usage data to F5.{{</call-out>}}

+---

 ## Before you begin

 Before submitting usage data to F5, first ensure that the appropriate network ports are open for NGINX Instance Manager to report to F5, and then configure NGINX Plus to report telemetry data to NGINX Instance Manager.

-### Configure network ports for reporting usage data
+### Configure network ports for reporting usage

 To allow NGINX Instance Manager to report usage data to F5, make sure port `443` is open for these URLs:

 - `https://product.apis.f5.com/`
 - `https://product-s.apis.f5.com/ee`

-### Configure NGINX Plus to report usage data to NGINX Instance Manager
+### Configure NGINX Plus to report usage to NGINX Instance Manager

 To configure NGINX Plus (R33 and later) to report usage data to NGINX Instance Manger:

 {{< include "licensing-and-reporting/configure-nginx-plus-report-to-nim.md" >}}

+---

 ## Submit usage report to F5